Sarah Bradley Tyson Memorial Fellowship

 Warren/Sanders/McNaughton Oceanographic Scholarship

-For graduate study in oceanography and related fields.
-This scholarship is awarded annually for $1500.
+This Scholarship is awarded for graduate study in oceanography and related aquatic fields.
 It is good for one year of study, though the student may apply each year for its continued support. ** The Warren Sanders McNaughton Oceanographic Scholarship will not be funded in 2022. **

 Upon receiving this award the student agrees to follow and complete the program of study or research as outlined in the application, and to communicate with the Scholarship Chair any changes in the program, as well as periodic progress reports.